adal347/challenge/README.md

   # After you clone the repository, you move to the repository
   cd challenge

-  # Run the run file, if you don't have permises you need to do
+  # Run the run file, if you don't have permissions you need to do
   chmod 755 run

-  # If you have the permises
+  # If you have the permissions
   ./run < test/prediction.in
 ```
-After run the run file you can see the prediction of the data that is recieved.
+After run the run file you can see the prediction of the data that is received.

 ## Test